 The Bible Is Not a Fairy Tale

 With giants (1 Sam.
-17), strange creatures (Job 40:15), angels (Ps.
-91:11), demons (Mark 5), and a God who is mysteriously three in one, sometimes the Bible reads like a children’s fairy tale or Hollywood screenplay.
+17), strange creatures (Job 40:15), angels (Psalm 91:11), demons (Mark 5), and a God who is mysteriously three in one, sometimes the Bible reads like a children’s fairy tale or Hollywood screenplay.
 But it isn’t.
-It’s a history book of events that actually happened to real people.
+The Bible is a history book of events that actually happened to real people.
 More than that, it’s a book about a very real God.

 Every Word of God Proves True